B0Toby/CMPM-121-D3/PLAN.md

 ### D3.c

-**Tech focus:** use a `Map` plus deterministic spawning so untouched cells don’t allocate memory, while modified cells live in a single structure we can reuse and later serialize.\
+**Tech focus:** use a `Map` plus deterministic spawning so untouched cells don’t allocate memory, while modified cells live in a single structure we can reuse and later serialize.
 **Play focus:** make the world feel persistent so cells remember the player’s actions even after scrolling or walking away.

-#### Steps
+#### Steps c

 - [x] keep modified cells in a shared `Map` and reuse them when cells scroll off-screen (no more forgetting changes out of view)

+### D3.d

+**Tech focus:** geolocation-based movement behind a facade interface and persisting game state across sessions with `localStorage`.\
+**Play focus:** support real-world movement and multi-session play without losing progress, with an option to simulate movement via buttons.

+#### Steps d

+- [x] Introduce movement controller interface (Facade) and migrate button/WASD controls to it
+- [ ] Add geolocation-based movement controller and runtime toggle between buttons and geolocation
+- [ ] Persist game state across sessions using localStorage (player position, held token, modified cells, win state)
+- [ ] Add “New Game” flow and do a small cleanup-only pass, then mark D3.d complete